pzaino/thecrowler/README.md

   - Crawling rules: To define how the crawler should behave in different situations (for instance both recursive and non-recursive crawling, fuzzing, etc.)
+- **Plugin System**: Extend The CROWler's capabilities with a robust plugin system architecture, allowing developers to create entirely new solutions and/or integrate seamlessly with existing ones.
+  - Plugins can be executed in the browser context, enabling rich interactions with web pages.
+  - They can also be executed in the engine context, allowing for deeper integration with the crawling process.
+  - Plugins are written in JavaScript and Javascript has been extended to support ETL (Extract, Transform, Load) operations as well as Event-driven programming, multiple DBs (PostgreSQL, MongoDB, Neo4J, MySQL, SQLite) and there are also extensions to use CSV and other file types directly and seamlessly.
+  - Plugins can also be controlled via the new Agents Architecture as well as the Events API.
 - **Powerful Search Engine Integration**: Utilize an API-driven search engine equipped with dorking capabilities and comprehensive content search, opening new avenues for data analysis and insight.